CThax12/CFB-AI/README.md

 # CFB-AI
-An AI project for college football
+An AI project for college football.
+This is built using Python with LangChain.